Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 [*][b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=2363075446][WOTC] Iridar's Template Master - Core[/url][/b] is required.
 [*][b][url=https://steamcommunity.com/sharedfiles/filedetails/?id=667104300][WotC] Mod Config Menu[/url][/b] is supported, but not a hard requirement.[/list]

+Safe to add to a campaign in progress.

 [h1]CONFIGURATION[/h1]

 The mod is highly configurable via Mod Config Menu and various configuration files in: